Sanozukeoz/Canje-Literario/README.md

 - [Android emulator](https://docs.expo.dev/workflow/android-studio-emulator/)
 - [Expo Go](https://expo.dev/go), a limited sandbox for trying out app development with Expo

-You'll also find options to open the app's developer menu, reload the app, and more.
+You'll also find options to open the app's developer menu, reload the app, and more.holi :D

 #### Web